felixarntz/options-definitely/readme.txt

 2. PHP code to create the options page above

 == Changelog ==

+= 0.6.4 =
+* Fixed: WPDLib now has type "wordpress-muplugin" so that it is not loaded outside of a project

 = 0.6.3 =
 * Fixed: uncaught JavaScript error with datetimepicker